 New Year 2017!
 In 2016 I watched and reviewed 300 movies.
 As a first task I am removing the “New Releases” tag from all the cinema viewings of last year, although they will continue to be “2016” and when the first movie released in 2017 is viewed I will start a new category, yes you’ve guessed it “2017” and from next week probably the first 2017 “NEW RELEASE” will be included.

 I have made a slight alteration to the presentation.
 After reading David Hughes’s “Tales from Development Hell” I have realised that just lumping the script writers and the story writers together is not good enough.
 If you see people included in both categories it is a sign of protracted and sometimes adversarial development, so y0u will get a hint at what might be called the film’s backstory.

-Latest review of a new release THE SENSE OF AN ENDING.
+Latest review of a new release THE SHAPE OF WATER.
 It’s filed in NEW RELEASES.